-Wondering what type of Mediator is right for you?
-Michael Lubofsky shares an informative resource explaining the three general types of mediation services.
-If one or more of these techniques piques your interest, make sure to ask your prospective mediator what style of mediation they use when helping parties come to resolution on all issues involved in divorce.
+Wondering what type of mediator is right for you?
+Michael Lubofsky explains the three types of mediation services.
+If one or more of these techniques piques your interest, ask your prospective mediator what style of mediation they use.

-These dynamics involving self-protection manifesting in defensive reactions may demand a neutral intermediary who can effectively diffuse this tension to a point at which direct, constructive exchange between the parties becomes possible.
-In this case, the mediator assumes a facilitative role in fostering constructive communication between the parties.
+At a time like this, a neutral intermediary can help diffuse the tension.
+The mediator assumes a facilitative role, fostering constructive discussion between parties.
 This role is at the heart of facilitative mediation.

 In this second category of mediation, the challenges standing in the way of a negotiated resolution have less to do with interpersonal conflict and more to do with a lack of clarity about likely future outcomes for each party.